 - We currently use tickspot for time tracking but it isn't that user friendly if you have a lot of different projects and we would like to log all time in redmine because logging in 2 applications was also cumbersome.

-#4 Updated by Jean-Philippe Lang over 5 years ago
+#4 Updated by Jean-Philippe Lang almost 6 years ago